 Rafiki can be integrated with RingCentral now.

-8X8 is another popular VoIP service that is known for its low priced plans and cheap international calling rates.
-8X8 can be integrated with third-party business applications like Salesforce, Zendesk and Netsuite.
+8X8 is another popular VoIP service that is known for its low-priced plans and cheap international calling rates.
+8X8 can be integrated with third-party business applications like Salesforce, Zendesk, and Netsuite.
 You can also integrate it with Rafiki to gather intelligent insights from your SDR’s call performance.
-All plans of 8X8 come with team messaging, HD videoconferencing and a screen-sharing facility.
+All 8X8 plans come with team messaging, HD videoconferencing, and a screen-sharing facility.

 Rafiki can be integrated with 8X8 now.

-Zendesk has over 200,0000 users including Shopify, Slack and Uber.
-Users can use Zendesk Talk to integrate with an existing call centre platform or use it as a standalone voice calling tool.
+Zendesk has over 200,0000 users including Shopify, Slack, and Uber.
+Users can use Zendesk Talk to integrate with an existing call center platform or use it as a standalone voice calling tool.
 It comes with three paid plans (and a free one!) that you can choose based on your calling needs.
-Some of the popular features of Zendesk Talk include interactive voice response, business text messaging, voice mail, call recording, dashboards and reporting.
+Some of the popular features of Zendesk Talk include interactive voice response, business text messaging, voice mail, call recording, dashboards, and reporting.